zevilz/zwp-migrate/README.md

 - local migrations;
 - using WP-CLI for right urls and paths replacements in database;
 - autodownloading WP-CLI to target server if it not installed;
-- replacing paths in files.
+- replacing URLs and paths in files.

 ## Requirements